Environmental Biogeochemistry Staff

 Dr. Timothy J. Maguire is the Biogeochemistry Section Lead at the Academy of Natural Sciences in Philadelphia.
 With a Ph.D. from Boston University, he has conducted influential research on the effects of human populations, urban infrastructure, and agriculture on biogeochemical cycles.
 Tim's expertise and postdoctoral work at the University of Michigan Collaborative Institute for Great Lakes Research, NOAA Great Lakes Environmental Research Laboratory, and University of Windsor Great Lakes Institute for Environmental Research have solidified his reputation in the field.
 As a Philadelphia researcher, he continues to explore how human activities impact the environment and shape the future of biogeochemistry.

-Dr. David Velinsky, Vice President for Academy Science; Department Head, Dept. of Biodiversity, Earth and Environmental Science, Drexel University
+Dr. David Velinsky, Professor and Senior Scientist, Dept. of Biodiversity, Earth and Environmental Science, Drexel University

 http://drexel.edu/coas/academics/departments-centers/bees/